-Based upon our development plans, expected operations and our awarded government contracts, we expect 2015 operating cash usage to be in the range of \$8 to \$18 million upon adjusting our previously predicted range for the first nine months of operations including the SUL transaction, and expect our total 2015 operating expenses to continue to be in the range of \$75 to \$95 million.
-Our operating expense range excludes equity-based compensation expense due to the difficulty in accurately projecting this expense as it is significantly impacted by the volatility and price of our stock, as well as vesting of our outstanding performance-based stock options.
-Our operating cash forecast excludes any impact of our royalty monetization, and hedge collateral posted or returned, but includes the impact of the \$33.7 million payment received associated with the SUL transaction.
+Based upon our development plans, expected operations and our awarded government contracts, we expect 2016 operating cash usage to be in the range of \$55 to \$75 million, and expect our total 2016 operating expenses to be in the range of \$78 to \$98 million.
+Our operating expense range excludes equity-based compensation expense due to the difficulty in accurately projecting this expense as it is significantly impacted by the volatility and price of the Company's stock, as well as vesting of the Company's outstanding performance-based stock options.
+Our operating cash forecast excludes any impact of our royalty monetization, hedge collateral posted or returned, and any other non-routine cash outflows or inflows.
 Our ability to remain within our operating expense and operating cash target ranges is subject to multiple factors, including unanticipated or additional general development and administrative costs and other factors described under the Risk Factors located elsewhere in this report.